LauVinSe/robotics_1_smart_factory/README.md

 ```bash
 source install/setup.bash
 ```
-### Build the package
+### Launch the Warehouse World
-Once the build is successful and the environment is sourced, you can run the package with the following commands.
+Once the build is successful and the environment is sourced, you can launch the package with the following commands.
 ```bash
 ros2 launch warehouse_world warehouse_world.launch.py
 ```